HHassig/decidim_application/README.md

 Installing the two modules recommended from the test ([Decidim::AlternativeLanding](https://github.com/Platoniq/decidim-module-alternative_landing) and [Decidim::DecidimAwesome](https://github.com/decidim-ice/decidim-module-decidim_awesome)) was easy.
 As simple as adding to the Gemfile and bundling in the terminal.

-I went ahead and added the [comment](https://github.com/decidim/decidim/tree/develop/decidim-comments) and [blog](https://github.com/decidim/decidim/tree/develop/decidim-blogs) modules as well, as I feel these would be well utilized in a family-based organization.
+I went ahead and added the [comment](https://github.com/decidim/decidim/tree/develop/decidim-comments) and [blog](https://github.com/decidim/decidim/tree/develop/decidim-blogs) modules as well, as I feel these would be well-utilized in a family-based organization.

 ## What Didn't Work